venchev70/Towns/README.md

 •	ValeriEnchev takes the role "Shuffler"

-•	venchev70 takes the role "Styler"
+•	ValeriEnchev takes the role "Styler"